Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 GPX routes are cumbersome to load manually and require too many steps.

-I would expect Coros to have the concept of a default routing device and a GPX file manually shared with the iOS Coros app to automatically appear on Dura within seconds.
+I would expect Coros to support a default routing device, with a GPX file manually shared with the iOS Coros app, so it automatically appears on Dura within seconds.

 You’ll need a connected smartphone in cell range to get you to the start or back onto your route if you make a detour or get lost.